Jodoin Lamarre Pratte | Menkès Shooner Dagenais LeTourneux architects in consortium

 - Assistant Project Manager, responsible for project quality control and in charge of the production and site teams: Joanne Parent

-- Person responsible for planning the clinical functional units and workshops, specialized equipment, quality control of interior design and co-responsible for the teams: Martine Gévry
+- Head of clinical planning, specialized equipment and quality control of interior design and co-responsible for the teams: Martine Gévry

 - Construction: Pomerleau

 - Engineering: Pageau Morel and Associates, SDK and Associates